viz-cx/docs.viz.cx/docs/economy.md

 ## Emission

 To ensure payment for useful actions on the network, the blockchain has an emission mechanism.
-The emission rate is set in the blockchain code and can only be changed by delegates through the adoption of a code update (i.e. through a hard fork).
+The emission rate is set in the blockchain code and can only be changed by witnesses through the adoption of a code update (i.e. through a hard fork).
 At the start of the blockchain, the emission rate is set at 10% per year.
 Moreover, the absolute amount of the issue is recalculated once a year.

 To ensure the stable operation of the network, the blockchain distributes emission with each new block, approximately every 3 seconds.